Study Abroad

 Considerations

-With Department approval, students may apply up to two study-abroad courses to the history major for a semester’s study, three courses for a year’s study.
-These courses almost always transfer at the 200 level.
-So expect to do your 199, your two 300-level colloquia, and your 400 research seminar here.
-The 199 should be behind you before you go.
+With Department approval, students may apply up to two study-abroad courses to the history major for a semester’s study or three courses for a year’s study.
+These courses almost always transfer at the 200-level.
+There are no study-abroad courses that will fill the 300-level course requirements or the 400-level research requirement for the major.